-The global credit crunch impacted this transaction starting in August 2007.
-As European markets were distressed by the impact of credit woes, the share value of financial institutions, including ABN Amro, Barclays and RBS became volatile.
-During this time, analysts feared that Barclays' proposal would be harmed more significantly due to the higher stock consideration component than the offer proposed by RBS.
-At the end of August, this fear was realized when Barclays' stock lost 11% of its value and as such the value of its offer dropped to 10% below the consortium's offer.
-ABN Amro's board continued to refrain from endorsing either Barclays' or the consortium's offers, but stated that while the consortium's offer was "highly attractive from a financial point of view", the agreed offer from Barclays would keep ABN Amro intact and enhance its growth potential.
-Nonetheless, with the continuing drop in the value of Barclays' shares, ABN Amro's management later announced that Barclays' proposal was "too low" and it would defer to the decision of its shareholders.
+financial point of view", the agreed offer from Barclays would keep ABN Amro intact and enhance its growth potential.
+Nonetheless, with the continuing drop in the value of Barclays's shares, ABN Amro's management later announced that Barclays's proposal was "too low" and it would defer to the decision of its shareholders.
 On October 5, 2007, Barclays officially withdrew its offer to acquire ABN Amro, when only 0.2% of ABN Amro's total holders tendered shares.
-The decline in value of Barclays' shares and the inability of the bank to increase the cash component of its proposal doomed its acquisition of ABN Amro.
+The decline in value of Barclays's shares and the inability of the bank to increase the cash component of its proposal doomed its acquisition of ABN Amro.
 The sale of ABN Amro to the RBS-led consortium was completed in mid-October of 2007.

 Taking the three-party deal-jump scenario to an even higher level of "four ring circus" complexity is the 1997 contest (not the 2005 one!) for the acquisition of MCI Communications Corporation which resulted in the \$41.5 billion acquisition of MCI by WorldCom, Inc., notwithstanding a prior merger agreement between MCI and British Telecommunications plc and another bid by GTE Corporation, the year-end 2000 battle for IBP, Inc. between Smithfield Foods and Tyson Foods which led to the termination by IBP of a pre-existing LBO merger agreement with affiliates of DLJ and the entering into of a merger agreement between IBP and Tyson, and the 2003 fight between Cephalon, Inc. and an unnamed third party (believed to be Endo Pharmaceuticals Holdings Inc.) to wrest Cima Labs, Inc. from its merger agreement with aaiPharma Inc., a battle won by Cephalon.
-A different variation of the "four ring circus" was the battle for both U.S. West, Inc. and Frontier Corporation between Global Crossing Ltd. and Owest Communications International Inc., which resulted in Owest's acquisition of U.S. West and Global Crossing's successful acquisition of Frontier, notwithstanding prior separate merger agreements between Global Crossing and each of Frontier and U.S. West.
+A different variation of the "four ring circus" was the battle for both U.S. West, Inc. and Frontier Corporation between Global Crossing Ltd. and Qwest Communications International Inc., which resulted in Qwest's acquisition of U.S. West and Global Crossing's successful acquisition of Frontier, notwithstanding prior separate merger agreements between Global Crossing and each of Frontier and U.S. West.